LinusCDE/chessmarkable/README.md

 ## reMarkable 2 support

-Chessmarkable supports the input of the reMarkable 2 natively but not the framebuffer.
-For that [this shim](https://github.com/ddvk/remarkable2-framebuffer/) has to be used (or you won't get an image).
-Luckily current launchers support automaticially launching apps through the shim.
-So if you use a launcher (oxide or remux), it should just work.
+This app cant actually drive the rM 2 framebuffer.
+It needs [rm2fb](https://github.com/ddvk/remarkable2-framebuffer/) for that.

-Though, since the framebuffer uses a shim, specific refresh optimization may not apply to the reMarkable 2 and perform a bit worse there (but this is probably nitpicky anyway).
+If you execute retris from ssh, be sure to have followed rm2fb steps to enable the support.
+When launching through a launcher (from toltec) it should just work but have more ghosting on the rM2.

 ## Credit